Supermicro reveals latest data centre and cloud solutions

 The use of an expensive UPS solution also becomes optional with the available BBP Module.

-With up to 98 dual or single-socket blade servers with 25G or 10G Ethernet switches per 42U rack, the new 6U SuperBlade systems are perfect for a wide range of enterprise, cloud, and data centre applications where density and compute performance are of prime consideration including Simulation, CAE, EDA, artificial intelligence (AI), business intelligence and ERP/CRM.
+With up to 98 dual or single-socket blade servers with 25G or 10G Ethernet switches per 42U rack, the new 6U SuperBlade systems are perfect for a wide range of enterprise, cloud, and data center applications where density and compute performance are of prime consideration including Simulation, CAE, EDA, artificial intelligence (AI), business intelligence and ERP/CRM.

 Supermicro RSD manages racks of disaggregated servers, storage, and networking with industry-standard Redfish Restful APIs that remain consistent across different vendors and multiple server generations.